Spend an unforgettable weekend living on a Pioneer Farm!

 Those selected to be part of our Pioneer House Experience will be required to attend an orientation session on a day scheduled prior to the start of their weekend.
 Each participant will be fitted for period clothing by our costuming department during orientation.

-The fee is $250 per adult, and $150 per youth (ages 8-16).
+Join us for a weekend experience you’ll never forget!
+The fee is $300 per adult, and $180 per youth (ages 8-16).
 A non-refundable down payment of 50% of the total is due upon acceptance.
 The remaining 50% is to be paid at the scheduled orientation.
 Payments can be made via cash, check, or credit card (Visa, MasterCard, or Discover).
 Each “pioneer” group must include a minimum of two adults.
 There is a maximum of 6 people per group.

 Booking for 2023